-Similarly to other West African countries, temperature observations indicate that Republic of The Gambia has experienced a considerable increase in temperature in recent years.
-An analysis of climate data from 1970 to 2015 [8] shows an average rise of more than 1°C.

-Trends for precipitation are not as clear as those for air temperatures, and are variable in time and space.
+Similarly to other Western African countries, temperature observations indicate that the Côte d'Ivoire has experienced a considerable increase in temperature in recent years.
+An analysis of climate data from 1970 to 2015 [9] shows an average rise of a little more than 1°C. Trends for precipitation are not as clear as those for air temperatures, and are variable in time and space.

-Average annual precipitation for Republic of The Gambia is approximately 807 mm, while the mean number of wet days is around 74 per year.
+Average annual precipitation for Côte d'Ivoire is approximately 1300 mm, while the mean number of wet days per year is of around 122.